NeonSky/portfolio/README.md

 Used as a personal workbench for exploring various topics and ideas related to 3D Computer Graphics (3DCG) and the Vulkan API.
 It uses a render graph design for recording command buffers, an ECS design for managing objects in a scene, and Dear ImGui for the GUI.

+This project is currently under active development.
-I strongly recommend checking out this project's [README](https://github.com/NeonSky/vulkan-renderer) for further details, visuals, and a list of supported features.
+Once it becomes publicly available, I would strongly recommend checking out the project's [README](https://github.com/NeonSky/vulkan-renderer) for further details, visuals, and a list of supported features.
+For now though, I would recommend reaching out to me personally for any questions.

 ![](images/vulkan_renderer2.png)
 ![](images/vulkan_renderer3.png)